 As a food blogger, I don’t repeat meals very often, but there are a few that my family does request on a regular basis, like Butter Chicken.
-This Balsamic Glazed Roast Beef is another favorite.
-My youngest especially loves it, and pleads with me to make it often.
-And it’s so delicious, it’s hard not to indulge his request.
+This Slow Cooker Balsamic Glazed Roast Beef is another favorite that my family asks for often.

 - 1 (3-4 pound boneless) chuck or round roast

 - 1 cup beef broth

 - 2 tablespoons soy sauce